Taylor Swift masters dispute: Recognition

 At the 2019 Billboard Women in Music event, Swift was conferred the inaugural Woman of the Decade award for the 2010s.
 In her acceptance speech, Swift addressed Braun for the first time publicly, criticizing his "toxic male privilege" and the "unregulated world of private equity coming in and buying [artists'] music as if it's real estate—as if it's an app or a shoe line."
 She claimed that none of the investors "bothered to contact me or my team directly—to perform their due diligence on their investment; on their investment in me.
 To ask how I might feel about the new owner of my art, the music I wrote, the videos I created, photos of me, my handwriting, my album designs."

 In December 2021, Billboard recognized Swift as "The Greatest Pop Star of 2021", saying she "rewrote industry rules and had one of the most impactful years of her storied pop career without even releasing an entirely new album."
 The magazine stated that the "unequivocal success" of Fearless (Taylor's Version) and Red (Taylor's Version) prove the widespread acceptance of the recordings, which replaced the older versions as "the ones listeners will be digesting and caring about moving forward."
 The Recording Academy said the "Taylor's Versions" are a music trend that defined 2021.
 Swift and her re-recording venture were featured in a video montage by Vox summarizing major world events of the year.
-Rolling Stone listed Braun's purchase of Swift's masters as one of the 50 worst decisions made in the music industry history, and noted Swift's role in shifting the public perception of the concept of re-recording or re-mastering.
+Rolling Stone listed Braun's purchase of Swift's masters as one of the 50 worst decisions made in music industry history, and noted Swift's role in shifting the public perception of the concept of re-recording or re-mastering.

+The term "(Taylor's Version)" and its variants have since achieved cultural prominence as taglines.
+Organizations such as the Federal Bureau of Investigation (FBI) and National Football League (NFL) have since used or parodied the term in their promotional digital content.